 Apply BUTRANS to a hairless or nearly hairless skin site.
 If none are available, the hair at the site should be clipped, not shaven.
 Do not apply BUTRANS to irritated skin.
 If the application site must be cleaned, clean the site with water only.
 Do not use soaps, alcohol, oils, lotions, or abrasive devices.
 Allow the skin to dry before applying BUTRANS.

 If problems with adhesion of BUTRANS occur, the edges may be taped with first aid tape.
+If problems with lack of adhesion continue, the patch may be covered with waterproof or semipermeable adhesive dressings suitable for 7 days of wear.

 If the buprenorphine-containing adhesive matrix accidentally contacts the skin, instruct patients or caregivers to wash the area with water and not to use soap, alcohol, or other solvents to remove the adhesive because they may enhance the absorption of the drug.